 What do I need to know about the Naturalisation form?

-The British citizenship application process requires you to complete and submit Form AN- Application for Naturalisation as a British citizen.
+When you apply for British citizenship, the process requires you to complete and submit Form AN – Application for Naturalisation as a British citizen.
 This is essential regardless of whether you hold ILR, EU Settled Status or EEA Permanent Residence.

 If applying as the spouse of a British citizen, you will need to provide evidence of your relationship.
 Your form should also contain the details and signatures of your two referees.